ExeClim/Isca/ReadMe.md

 Once you've got an environment file that works for your machine saved in `src/extra/env`, all of the test cases should now compile and run - you're now ready to start running your own experiments!

+## Site-specific help

+There are some site-specific guides to running Isca on your local system located in the directory [exp/site_specific/](https://github.com/ExeClim/Isca/tree/master/exp/site_specific).

 # License

 Isca is distributed under a GNU GPLv3 license.
 See the `LICENSE` file for details.